COrtsJosep/climate-risks-france/README.md

 Simple download. _Low-quality_ means that the polygons are very roughly defined, with too little points.

 #### _SeLoger Quartiers_
 The polygons are harvested by reading the API calls that the front-end makes when you move around the prix-de-l'immo map at a _Quartier_ level, and stored as a _txt_ file.
-The problem is, some _SeLoger_ quartiers do not have a unique name, and they can only be told appart based on the postal code.
-But that information is not in the API response, so the best way is to match them with the low-quality ones, which do contain the name and postal code, and that also match the information present in the advertisments.
+The problem is, some _SeLoger_ quartiers do not have a unique name, and they can only be told apart based on the postal code.
+But that information is not in the API response, so the best way is to match them with the low-quality ones, which do contain the name and postal code, and that also match the information present in the advertisements.
 In order to do that, some inconsistencies between the two sets of polygons have to be corrected; and then they are matched based on name, when the name is unique, and on geographic proximity, when it is not.
 NOTE: _SeLoger Quartiers_ are uniquely identified by name **AND** postal code!